TheBowlers/Greenfield/README.md

 ### Credentials

-Once you have acquire your Mongo Shard URL and ID and Secret from Google you will need to store them in config.js in the root directory with the follow format:
+Once you have acquired your Mongo Shard URL, clientID, and clientSecret you will need to store them in config.js, in the root directory, with the follow format:

 ```javascript
 module.exports = {